stevenjmesser/boring-magic/_posts/2025-05-08-metrics-measures-and-indicators.md

 If we can see where people start, how they move through and where they end, we can identify where to focus our efforts for improvements.
 The same is true for people who come back too, we want to see whether we’ve made things better than last time they were here.

 If you’re only measuring one part, you only know how one part is performing.
+Get holistic readings.

 ### Keep them light and actionable

 It’s easy to go overboard and start tracking everything, but too much information can be a bad thing.
 If we track too many metrics, we run the risk of analysis paralysis.
+Similarly, one measure is too few: it’s not enough to understand an entire system.

 Four to eight key metrics or indicators per team is enough and should inspire action.

 ### Revisit or refine as things change